lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # General introduction
 \label{introduction}

 #### framework
-1. Food, Novel crops, Azolla symbiosis
+1. Plant biology: Food, Novel crops, Azolla symbiosis
+  - X challenges, solutions in novel crops
+  - opportunities Azolla
-2. Genetics of a novel crop, genetics of a symbiosis
+2. Genetics of a novel crop, breeding a Symbiosis
+  - What questions need to be answered for novel crop
+  - and for a symbiosis specifically
+  - Challenges Azolla, fern life cycle, heterospory, nostocs
 3. Bioinformatics and plant biology
-  - Teaching?
+  - The study of information in biological systems
+  - Comparative genomics to speed-up breeding arrearage
+  - Elucidating the plant's second genome:
 4. Open science, share and re-use resources, how to bring a small field forward
   - share methods, data, workflows
   - Collaboration and outreach
+  - Societial solutions vs. technology solutions
+  - Teaching?
-5.
+5. Key advances...

 #### H framework
-1. Some thoughts about your intro with only 4 headings:
-2. Why you are so motivated to study a symbiosis
+1. Why you are so motivated to study a symbiosis
-3. In particular Azolla
+2. In particular Azolla
-4. You personal development in this field using bioinformatic approaches
+3. You personal development in this field using bioinformatic approaches
-5. One key development during the short time of your activity: How to document reproducibility in bio informatic studies
+4. One key development during the short time of your activity: How to document reproducibility in bio informatic studies

-#### old framework
-1. basically: food
-  * current challenges
-    - Nitrogen
-  * the case for novel crops
-2. Societial solutions and technology solutions

-3. Novel crops as solutions
-  * breeding, how novel crops lag behind
-4. Making a case for Azolla
-5. Azolla symbiosis life cycle
-  * fern, heterospory
-  * nostocs general
-    - nostocs in fern
-6. breeding a Symbiosis
-7. establishing the genetics
-8. fundamental scope?
-  * study of symbioses in general with meta-omics
-  * study of ferns in general

 ![Illustration of the _Azolla_ symbiosis life cycle by Erbil Güngör](source/figures/fig1_life-cycle.png){#fig:fig1_life-cycle width=100%}